What causes the plague? Bubonic plague. Mechanisms of plague development

 CLASSIFICATION

-• Localized type- the disease develops after the plague microbes get under the skin:
+• Localized type- the disease develops after plague microbes get under the skin:

 • Skin plague.
-There is no primary protective reaction, only in 3% of cases redness of the affected skin areas with seals occurs.
-No visible external signs the disease progresses, eventually forming a carbuncle, then an ulcer, which heals as it heals.
+There is no primary protective reaction, only in 3% of cases redness of the affected areas of the skin with induration occurs.
+No visible external signs the disease progresses, eventually forming a carbuncle, then an ulcer, which scars as it heals.

 • Bubonic plague .
 The most common form of the disease.
-It affects the lymph nodes, forming "buboes".
-It is characterized by painful inflammatory processes in them.
-It affects the groin area, armpits.
-It is accompanied by severe fever and general intoxication of the body.
+It affects the lymph nodes, forming “buboes”.
+Characterized by painful inflammatory processes in them.
+Affects the groin area and armpits.
+Accompanied by severe fever and general intoxication of the body.

-• Bubonic plague...
-Plague bacteria travel with lymph, end up in lymph nodes, cause inflammatory process affecting adjacent tissues.
-The "buboes" ripen, while the rate of development of pathology decreases.
+• Bubonic skin plague.
+Plague bacteria travel with the lymph, end up in the lymph nodes, causing inflammatory process affecting adjacent tissues.
+The “buboes” mature, and the rate of development of the pathology decreases.

 • Generalized type- the pathogen enters the body by airborne droplets, as well as through the membranes of the mucous surfaces of the body:

-• Septic plague...
-The pathogen enters through the mucous membranes.
-The high virulence of the microbe and the weakened body are the reasons for easy entry into the patient's blood, bypassing all of it defense mechanisms...
-The fatal outcome in this form of the disease can occur within less than 24 hours, the so-called.
-"Lightning plague".
+• Septicemic plague.
+The pathogen penetrates through the mucous membranes.
+The high virulence of the microbe and a weakened body are the reasons for its easy entry into the patient’s blood, bypassing all of it. defense mechanisms.
+A fatal outcome with this form of the disease can occur in less than 24 hours, the so-called. "lightning plague"

 • Pneumonic plague.
-Ingestion occurs through airborne droplets, infection with dirty hands and objects, and also through the conjunctiva of the eyes.
-This form is a primary pneumonia, and also has a high epidemic threshold due to the abundant secretion of sputum containing pathogenic bacteria during coughing.
+Entry into the body occurs through airborne droplets, infection through dirty hands and objects, as well as through the conjunctiva of the eyes.
+This form is a primary pneumonia, and also has a high epidemic threshold due to copious discharge of sputum containing pathogenic bacteria during coughing.

 SYMPTOMS

-The incubation period for plague is 72 to 150 hours.
+The incubation period of the plague ranges from 72 to 150 hours.
 Most often it appears on the third day.
-The disease is peculiar sudden onset without primary symptoms.
+The disease is characterized sudden manifestation without primary symptoms.

 Clinical history of plague: